-This blog post is a guest blog post.
-We invite participants of our bug bounty program to write about bugs they’ve reported to us.
+This blog post is one of several guest blog posts, where we invite participants of our bug bounty program to write about bugs they’ve reported to us.

 In its inception, Firefox for Desktop has been using one single process for all browsing tabs.
 Since Firefox Quantum, released in 2017, Firefox has been able to spin off multiple “content processes”.
 This revised architecture allowed for advances in security and performance due to sandboxing and parallelism.
 Unfortunately, Firefox for Android (code-named “Fennec”) could not instantly be built upon this new technology.
 Legacy architecture with a completely different user interface required Fennec to remain single-process.
 But in the fall of 2020, a Fenix rose: The latest version of Firefox for Android is supported by Android Components, a collection of independent libraries to make browsers and browser-like apps that bring latest rendering technologies to the Android ecosystem.

 For this rewrite to succeed, most work on legacy Android product (“Fennec”) was paused and put into maintenance mode except for high-severity security vulnerabilities.